kwaldenphd/python-data-storage/README.md

+NEW Q7 needs to be creat list of strings and do tasks from earlier.
+Then Q7 becomes Q8 and applies to list of strings rather than list with nested sublists

 # Data Structures in Python

 <a href="http://creativecommons.org/licenses/by-nc/4.0/" rel="license"><img style="border-width: 0;" src="https://i.creativecommons.org/l/by-nc/4.0/88x31.png" alt="Creative Commons License" /></a>This tutorial was written by Katherine Walden and is licensed under a <a href="http://creativecommons.org/licenses/by-nc/4.0/" rel="license">Creative Commons Attribution-NonCommercial 4.0 International License</a>.